Banking Operations During the Covid-19 Pandemic

 The drive-up facilities are available from 7:00 AM – 6:00 PM Monday through Friday, and 7:00 AM-1:00 PM on Saturday.

-If you are not comfortable coming into the bank, remember you can bank remotely using Online Banking or Mobile Banking.
+Don't forget that you can bank remotely using Online Banking or Mobile Banking.
 Please call our Customer Service team at 630-773-0350 anytime during business hours with any questions.

 - Use the Itasca Bank & Trust Co.
 Mobile app to deposit checks and transfer funds.